F-Bafti/F-Bafti.github.io/_posts/2025-08-04-Build-Your-Own-AI-Agent: A-Step-by-Step-Tutorial.md

         return self.function(**args)
 ```

-and then we have an action registery which is a container to storr all available actions:
+through the "execute", the agent actually execute the action.
+And then we have an action registery which is a container to storr all available actions:

 ```python
 class ActionRegistry: